SMART Goals – Definition, Examples, Dos & Donts

 The 5 Steps of SMART Goals

 Let’s break down the SMART acronym, discuss each one in detail to understand the qualities of SMART goals, and include a practical example.
-Here we use the example of “I want to improve my math grades.”
+Here we use the example of “I want to improve my maths grades.”

 SMART-Goals-Acronym